 - beta: A beta testing milestone release.

 - edge: The very latest version - expect bugs!

-As each new version of a charm is automatically versioned, these channels serve as pointers to a specific version number.
+As each new version of a charmed operator is automatically versioned, these channels serve as pointers to a specific version number.
 It may be that after time a beta version becomes a candidate, or a candidate becomes the new stable version.

 juju deploy mysql --channel beta

-See Upgrading applications for how charm upgrades work.
+See Upgrading applications for how charmed operator upgrades work.

 juju deploy mysql db

-It is possible to deploy applications using local charms.
-See Deploying charms offline for further guidance.
+Instead of downloading operators from CharmHub, it is also possible to upload and deploy an operator from your local filesystem.
+See Deploying charmed operators offline for further guidance.